-This sub-tab allows you to view a variety of Sensor-related histograms for the selected Sensor(s):
+This sub-tab allows you to view a variety of Sensor-related histograms for the selected Sensor Interface(s):

-- Data Units Select one or more data units: - Most Used Frequently-used data units. - Packets Inbound packets/second (+ on Y-axis) and outbound packets/second (- on Y-axis). - Bits Inbound bits/second (+ on Y-axis) and outbound bits/second (- on Y-axis). - Applications Sensor can collect application-specific distribution data for: HTTP, HTTPS, SMTP, POP3, IMAP, SNMP, FTP, SSH, TELNET, SQL, NETBIOS, MS-DS, MS-RDP, DNS, ICMP and OTHERS.
-The graphs are updated when the Sensor configuration has the Top Generator parameter set to "Basic". - Bytes Bytes/second throughput. - Internal or External IPs Number of IP addresses that send or receive traffic.
-Internal and External IPs are hosts inside and respectively outside the IP Zone.
-The Top Generator parameter from the Sensor configuration enables or disables monitoring of External IPs.
+- Data Units Select one or more data units: - Most Used Frequently-used data units. - Packets Inbound packets/second (+ on Y-axis) and outbound packets/second (- on Y-axis). - Bits Inbound bits/second (+ on Y-axis) and outbound bits/second (- on Y-axis). - Applications Sensor can collect application-specific distribution data for HTTP, HTTPS, SMTP, POP3, IMAP, SNMP, FTP, SSH, TELNET, SQL, NETBIOS, MS-DS, MS-RDP, DNS, ICMP, and OTHERS.
+The graphs are updated when the Sensor configuration has the Stats Engine parameter set to "Basic". - Bytes Bytes/second throughput. - Internal or External IPs IP addresses that send or receive traffic. internal and external IPs are hosts inside and respectively outside the IP Zone.
+The Stats Engine parameter from the Sensor configuration enables or disables monitoring of external IPs.
 A spike in the Internal IPs graph usually means that an IP class scan was performed against your IP blocks.
-A spike in the External IPs graph usually means that you have received a spoofed attack. - Received Frames For Packet Sensors, it represents the number of packets/s received before IP or MAC validation.
+A spike in the external IPs graph usually means that you have received a spoofed attack. - Received Frames For Packet Sensors, it represents the number of packets/s received before IP or MAC validation.
 For Flow Sensors, it represents the number of flows/s received before IP or AS validation. - Dropped Frames For Packet Sensors, it represents the number of packets dropped by the packet capturing engine.
 A high number indicates a sniffing performance problem.
-For Flow Sensors, it
+For Flow Sensors, it represents the number of unaccounted flows.
+A high number indicates a wrong configuration of the

-- represents the number of unaccounted flows.
-A high number indicates a wrong configuration of the Flow Sensor or a network connectivity issue with the flow exporter. - Unknown Frames For Packet Sensors, it represents the rate of packets not passing IP validation.
-For Flow Sensors, it represents the rate of invalidated flows. - Unknown Sources Number of source IP addresses that did not pass IP validation. - Unknown Destinations Number of destination IP addresses that did not pass IP validation. - Avg.
-Packet Size Average packet size in bits/packet. - CPU% Percentage of CPU resources used by the Sensor process. - RAM Amount of RAM used by the Sensor process. - Load Load reported by the Linux kernel. - IP Graphs Number of updated IP graphs files. - IP Accounting Number of updated IP accounting records. - HW Graphs Number of updated traffic profiling files. - o IP Graphs Time Number of seconds needed to update the IP graphs files. - HW Graphs Time Number of seconds needed to update the traffic profiling files. - Processing Time Number of seconds needed to perform traffic analysis functions. - IP Structures Number of internal IP structures. - IP Structure RAM Number of RAM bytes used by each IP structure. - Graphs Size Select a predefined dimension or enter a custom one in the "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option, no title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Legend Select the level of detail for the graph legend. - Consolidation If you are interested in spikes, select the MAXIMUM aggregation type.
-If you are interested in average values, select the AVERAGE aggregation type.
-If you are interested in low values, select the MINIMUM aggregation type.
+Flow Sensor or a network connectivity issue with the flow exporter.

-- Stack Sensors Select to generate a single stacked graph for all selected Sensors. - Show Totals Select to show the summed up values from stacked Sensors.
+- Unknown Frames For Packet Sensors, it represents the rate of packets not passing IP validation.
+For Flow Sensors, it represents the rate of invalidated flows. - Unknown Sources Source IP addresses that did not pass IP validation. - Unknown Destinations Destination IP addresses that did not pass IP validation. - Avg.
+Packet Size Average packet size in bits/packet. - CPU% Percentage of CPU resources used by the Sensor process. - RAM Amount of RAM utilized by the Sensor process. - Load Load reported by the Linux kernel. - IP Graphs Updated IP graphs files. - IP Accounting IP accounting records updated. - HW Graphs Traffic profiling files updated. - IP Graphs Time Seconds needed to update the IP graphs files. - HW Graphs Time Seconds needed to update the traffic profiling files. - Processing Time Seconds needed to perform traffic analysis functions. - IP Structures Internal IP structures. - IP Structure RAM RAM bytes used by each IP structure. - Graphs Size Select a predefined dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option, no title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Legend Select the level of detail for the graph legend. - Consolidation If you are interested in spikes, choose the MAXIMUM aggregation type.
+If you are interested in average values, choose the AVERAGE aggregation type.
+If you are interested in low values, choose the MINIMUM aggregation type. - Group Sensor Interfaces Select to generate a single graph for the selected Sensor Interfaces. - Stack Sensor Interfaces Select to view the summed up, stacked values for multiple Sensor Interfaces.